GiowGiow/facademy-dl/README.md

 facademy-dl strictly observes the legal regulations and **never circumvents** DRM copy protection.

-It may also not be legal to download the content from the website depending on where you live.
-Your account may be terminated if you use this project to download the content.
-We are not responsible for how you use this project, we are not responsible for any legal issues you may face.

 ## How to run
 To run the project you'll need to: